top of page

 STEP BY STEP

-of companies provide regional reports for Latin America or specific countries in the region, compared to 61.59% that only report globally, 1.15% lower than last year.
+of companies report regionally for Latin America or specific countries, compared to 9.46% that only report globally — an increase of 8.15% compared to last year.

-are the countries with the highest participation in the report, while Peru and Ecuador have lower participation.
+are the countries with the most participation in the report, while Peru, Ecuador, and Uruguay have fewer participating companies.

 Colombia